 Because this price of 83.03 is lower than the set minimum price (a scenario which will be handled later), the minimum price of 87.81 is exported.
 If the minimum price would have been 82, the repricer would have exported a price of 83.03.

 Besides repricing in relation to (some) of your competitors, you can also set the reprice rule to target the Buy Box on the marketplace.
 This option is only available if the marketplace can supply us with information about the Buy Box winner and you can not use this simultaneously with either target lowest ('Repricing') or target fee reductions.
+Please note that all Mirakl marketplaces (with the exception of Blokker) do not share their own prices and buy box information, so this option can not be used.

 / Decrease price to get Buy Box